How do you stay ahead of the competition and win on social media? Start with a social media competitive analysis.

 Weaknesses

 List metrics for which your numbers are lagging behind the competition.
-These are areas you’ll want to focus on improving through testing and tweaks to your social media strategy.
+These are areas you’ll want to focus on improving through testing and tweaks to your social media strategic plans.

 Keep in mind that you could have both strengths and weaknesses for each social network.
 For example, maybe your Facebook follower count is higher than your competitors, but they have better follower growth.
 Or maybe you have fewer Instagram followers but higher engagement.